QuaCaTeam/quaca/docs/tutorials/newfeature.md

 #endif
 ```

-As with the test we still have to tell QuaCa to compile this target.
+Again, we have to tell QuaCa to compile this target.
-Head over to the `src/` directory and open the `CMakeLists.txt`.
+Move to the `src/` directory and open the `CMakeLists.txt`.
 Add the source file `PermittivityLorentzOhmic.cpp` to the other source files
 ```cmake
 # add QuaCa library